-Depending upon the profession or trade you’re in, you may not be covered under the terms of your existing policy and may have to take out a dedicated business policy.
+Depending on the profession or trade you’re in, you may find you’re not sufficiently covered under the terms of your existing policy and may need to take out a dedicated business policy.

-If you do have to take out extra cover then be sure to shop around using MoneySupermarket – we’ve teamed up with Simply Business so you can compare cover from some of the UK’s leading business insurance companies.
+If you do have to take out extra cover, it’s a good idea to shop around using MoneySuperMarket – we’ve teamed up with Simply Business so you can compare cover from some of the UK’s leading business insurance companies.

-Now let’s see what you should look out for to make sure you get the right cover at the right price when working from home…
+Below, we highlight what to look out for to make sure you get the right cover at the right price when working from home…

 Check your existing cover

-In addition, some contents insurance policies do not automatically provide cover for accidental damage to mobile phones, laptops or any portable computer equipment once they are outside the home.
+In addition, some contents insurance policies won’t automatically provide cover for accidental damage to mobile phones, laptops or any portable computer equipment once they are outside the home.

-So, if you use your laptop computer and mobile devices away from your property, it is probably worth adding an ‘all-risks’ extension to cover any loss of or accidental damage to these items, then you’ll be covered whether you’re at home or out and about.
+So, if you use your laptop or mobile devices away from your property, it is probably worth adding an ‘all-risks’ extension to cover any loss of or accidental damage to these items.
+That way, you’ll be covered whether you’re at home or out and about.

-If you run your own business and keep stock or product samples at home then you will also have to inform your insurer and make sure it is covered under the terms of your contents policy.
-You may need to buy a separate business insurance contract on top of your contents arrangement.
+If you run your own business and keep stock or product samples at home, you will also need to inform your insurer and make sure these items are covered under the terms of your contents policy.
+You may find you need to buy a separate business insurance policy on top of your existing contents insurance.